- Applicants must possess a recognized high school diploma or its equivalent (please

 York State residents).
 Verification must be supplied to the Admissions Office.
 Applicants with a CDOS commencement credential or IEP certificate/diploma will not

 be accepted.
-These students are advised to take the TASC or GED exam.
-A score of 2700
+These students are advised to take the GED exam.
+A score of 660 or better

 decision for both the applicant and the college.
 A variety of factors are considered